mitchellbryant/MinecraftUbuntu/README.md

 # MinecraftServerUbuntu
-This is for installing a Minecraft server on Ubuntu 18.04 using minecraft version 1.13.2 (Can be changed, see line 29 on shell script for details) If you don't yet have a server, check out my guide in this repo called 'Getting A Free Ubuntu Server With AWS'
+This is for installing a Minecraft server on Ubuntu 18.04 using minecraft version 1.13.2 (Can be changed, see line 29 on mcraft.sh for details) If you don't yet have a server, check out my guide in this repo called 'Getting A Free Ubuntu Server With AWS'
 ### Prerequisites
 -Ubuntu Server (Tested using 18.04)
 -SSH into Ubuntu Server